liu-yongji/genegos/README.md

      cause things to break in subtle ways, mostly when Genegos handles fork/exec calls.

-  2. Do not change any file in the folder Genegos-chains.
+  2. Do not change any file in the folder named Genegos-chains.
 This will cause convertion errors.